-Are your leaders struggling to get the desired results?
+Are your leaders struggling to get results?

 Leadership is a position often earned by competence in non-leadership endeavours e.g. the best engineer gets promoted to Engineering Manager.
-It is little surprise then, that new leaders often struggle to motivate others, clearly articulate a vision or stay out of unnecessary detail (enabling rather than doing).
+It is little surprise then, that new leaders often struggle to motivate others, clearly articulate a vision or stay out of unnecessary detail (enabling, rather than doing).

 It’s not only new leaders than can benefit from Executive Coaching.
 As leaders rise through the organisational hierarchy or move sideways to try other things, they are often requiring different skills, approaches and daily habits.

 Leadership coaching almost always involves some sort of behaviour changes, behaviour changes are hard, regular accountability conversations make them much more likely to happen.
 Coaching leverages something science knows about people, that we often keep promises to others better than ourselves, that routines, structure and external accountability matter, when it comes to any changes.

 Please note this coaching is registered with the Management Capability Development Voucher Fund. find out more by visiting https://covid19.nzte.govt.nz/page/regional-business-partner-network